juokaz/blog.webspecies.co.uk/_posts/2011-09-09-dependencies-management-in-php-projects.markdown

 <div class="alignright" ><img src="/media/tools.jpg" alt="Tools" class="noborder"></div>

-One of the best known tools is [Apache Maven](http://maven.apache.org/), especially if you had Java experience.
+One of the best known tools is [Apache Maven](http://maven.apache.org/), especially if you have Java experience.
 It does everything you'd want from a dependency manager and probably more, but having used it for couple projects I think it's overcomplicating what I would need for our projects.
 Maybe because I haven't worked on projects complicated enough, but more likely because I just don't find tools like this attractive and valuable.

 You might also want to use [PEAR](http://pear.php.net/index.php) for dependencies management, although it requires external libraries to be stored in PEAR repositories.
-Similarly there is the [composer](http://github.com/composer/composer) project which tries to solve a lot of dependencies problems and can resolve them from various different sources, but it seems to be still in development and I haven't played with it enough.
+Similarly there is the [composer](http://github.com/composer/composer) project which tries to solve a lot of dependencies problems and can resolve them from various different sources, but it still seems to be in development and I haven't played with it enough.
 I think composer might be the one to watch.

 Symfony2 has an interesting approach of just having a [deps](https://github.com/symfony/symfony-standard/blob/master/deps) file which is used to define where all the dependencies are and where to place them.
 Think of it as a very light build recipe.
 Following a similar approach I have extended it and added support for different repository types and sub-repository checkouts.
 One script `./bin/vendors install` to run looks great to me.